-Mabou Mines/Suite, established in 1991, is the company’s resident artist program, a laboratory for experiments with performance ideas developed with the particular needs of emerging artists in mind.
-Once emerging artists ourselves, we understand the formidable pressures upon early career artists and how difficult it is to find a non-academic setting in which to explore new ideas, We believe that process-focused development is the best way to create original work and that the opportunity to work this way can prove crucial to an artist’s career.
-Mabou Mines’ artistic directors see it as our privilege and responsibility to guide new artists along the path we have found so rewarding.
+Mabou Mines Resident Artist Program, established in 1991, is a laboratory for emerging artists to experiment with performance ideas.
+Once emerging artists ourselves, we understand the formidable pressures upon early career artists and the difficulty in finding a non-academic setting to explore new ideas.
+We believe that process-focused development is the best way to create original work and that the opportunity can prove crucial to an artist’s career.
+Mabou Mines’ Artistic Directors see it as our privilege and responsibility to guide new artists along the path we have found so rewarding.

-Mabou Mines/Suite is open to small companies and individual artists in all fields – playwrights, directors, performers, poets, dancers, acrobats, dramaturgs, composers, painters, sculptors, photographers, singers, choreographers, film & video artists, digital & computer artists – anyone with compelling performance ideas in need of investigation.
+Mabou Mines Resident Artist Program is open to individual artists and small companies of all disciplines – playwrights, directors, performers, poets, dancers, dramaturges, composers, photographers, musicians, choreographers, film & video artists, digital & computer artists – anyone with a compelling performance idea.
+You must be a resident of New York City to apply.

-and with public funds from the City of NY Department of Cultural Affairs
+This program is supported, in part, by the Jerome Foundation and with public funds from the New York City Department of Cultural Affairs in Partnership with the City Council.